anas-stuff/JDosAttacker/README.md

 # A Simple dos attack program implementation using java 😉
 ![Scrrshot](./Screenshots/jdosattack.gif)

+> This is a simple DOS attack program, and it is smart enough not to change your IP during the attack 😆, so it is recommended to use a separate tool for disguise or you will find the FPI at your door 🙂
 ## Command Line Arguments (All are optional)

 | Argument            | Value                    | Description                                  |